 Gallbladder removal follows by irreversible adverse effects.

 Keep you body wholeness if you have such an chance.

 Be healthy and happy!

-GALLBLADDER POLYPS AND GALLSTONES REMOVAL SURGERY WITHOUT REMOVING GALLBLADDER
+GALLBLADDER POLYPS AND GALLSTONES REMOVAL WITHOUT REMOVING GALLBLADDER.
+GALLBLADDER SURGERY IN CHINA.

 Our Gallbladder Disease institute of National Hepatobiliary and Enteric Surgery Research Center (Institute of Gallbladder Disease) is the only one device inventor for a new type of minimally invasive laparoscopic gallbladder surgery without removing gallbladder: